What does Trump’s new tax plan mean for alimony?

 The new tax law will apply to any divorce or separation instrument that is finalized after December 31, 2018.
 Therefore, if you are not celebrating your divorce or separation agreement by 2019, the new law applies to you.
 All divorces and separation instruments finalized before this date are not impacted by the new tax code and the deduction remains in place.
 However, if you decide to modify a divorce or separation instrument that predates the new law, and if the modification expressly provides that the new tax law applies to the modification, then you will be subject to the new tax.

-Additionally, under the Trump plan, the court may also be less likely to award alimony to a dependent spouse.
-North Carolina courts have the power to order alimony in any circumstance where a dependent spouse has a need and an award of alimony would be equitable after considering all relevant factors.
+Additionally, under the Trump plan, the court may also be less likely to award spousal support to a dependent spouse.
+North Carolina courts have the power to order alimony in any circumstance where a dependent spouse has a need and an award would be equitable after considering all relevant factors.
 N.C.
 GS § 50-16.3A(a).
-One factor the North Carolina courts will consider when determining whether to award alimony is the “Federal, State, and Local tax ramifications of the alimony award”.
+One factor the North Carolina courts will consider when determining whether to award alimony or spousal support is the “Federal, State, and Local tax ramifications of the alimony award”.
 N.C.
 GS § 50-16.3A(b)(14).
 There are limited studies that illustrate how alimony is awarded by courts, however, the most cited authorities indicate that “alimony is awarded in only a small minority of cases, and the amounts and duration of the awards have become increasingly modest.”
 In fact, the most recent statistics from the IRS provide that only 592,214 taxpayers claimed an alimony deduction on their 2015 returns.
 Considering nearly half of the United States’ marriages end in divorce, and the most recent census bureau data indicates that there were 800,909 new divorces in 2015 alone, it is clear that alimony is not as common as it once was.

 If you are currently involved in a divorce proceeding, it is important for you to consider whether a resolution of your divorce prior to December 31, 2018, could impact your taxes.
 The McIlveen Family Law Firm is here to help.